rustwasm/rfcs/000-template.md

 Why are we doing this?
 What use cases does it support?
 What problems does it solve?
 What is the expected outcome?

+# Stakeholders
+[stakeholders]: #stakeholders

+* Who is affected by this RFC?

+* How are we soliciting feedback on this RFC from these stakeholders?
+Note that they may not be watching the RFCs repository or even aren't directly active in the Rust and WebAssembly working group.

 # Detailed Explanation
 [detailed-explanation]: #detailed-explanation